addyosmani/backbone-fundamentals/chapters/16-appendix.md

 // Let's kick start things off todoController.initialize();

-todo1.set({ title: "Due to this change Model will notify View and it will re-render"});
+todo1.set({ title: 'Due to this change Model will notify View and it will re-render' });

 ```